Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/07-extending.md

 ## Implementing New Features

-The Package Manager is designed to be extended with new features.
+The Marketplace is designed to be extended with new features.
 Here's how to implement common types of features:

 ### Adding a New Filter Type